bguspl/bguspl.github.io/practical_sessions/PracticalSession12.md

 ### Definitions

-*   **Table** - A table in the database, it holds only one kind of records.
+*   **Table**Â - A table in the database, it holds only one kind of records.
 In the following example each record (row) is comprised of (int, string, string).

     TEACHING_ASSISTANTS table:
     | ID  | Name | Office hours |